olawuyio/snake290/README.md

 ##### Daren Liang

 In regards to the code, I've contributed to the logic components.
 I worked on implementing the board and food classes, as well as, handling move events for the player class which interacts with the board and food classes.
 I have also contributed to the main game class and have implemented methods for modifying the state of the game (ex. quitting the game).
-For the README, I've contributed to the installation steps section, adding screenshots and committing the license file.
+For the README, I've contributed to the installation steps section, adding screenshots, restructuring the directory structure section and committing the license file.

 ##### Oyinkan Olawuyi
 In the code, I worked on the Player class, in particular how the player (denoted by the Snake) moves in the game.
 The board is created based on 2D array made up of 0s, 1s, 2s and 3s which denote empty positions, Snake objects, food objects and wall objects respectively.
 As part of the move() function, I checked the corresponding value in the 2D array for the new position the Snake wants to move into and assigned the corresponding outcome.
 For the README, I created an index, described the features we implemented and how users can play the game.